sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 >
 > Bjarne Stroustrup

-OCaml appears in large number of places.
+OCaml appears in large number of important, mission critical places.
 The amount of OCaml being written is ever increasing.
-The complaints about OCaml, to me, say that people are passionate about OCaml and want it to succeed.
+The complaints about OCaml, to me, say that people are passionate about OCaml and want it to grow further.

 OCaml is only improving.
 However, in the meanwhile there is a lot that is right about OCaml that keeps drawing me back and is worth recalling: